Skip to menu Skip to content Skip to footer

 Qualities of a good PhD supervisor

-The first and arguably most critical is more of a requirement than a quality, and it’s that your potential PhD advisor is simply available.
+The first and arguably most critical is more of a requirement than a quality, and it’s that your potential PhD adviser is simply available.
 They need to have the time and energy to commit to you and your PhD.

 A few other essential qualities of a good PhD supervisor are:

-- open to learning from others.
+• open to learning from others

-She also advocates for finding an advisor who promotes a healthy work/life balance.
+• promotes a healthy work/life balance.

-Dr Yengo explains that it’s important for a PhD advisor to be both a coach and a mentor, where as a coach they will help you find your own solution, and as a mentor they would share their experience and lead by example.
+Dr Yengo explains that it’s important for a PhD adviser to be both a coach and a mentor, where as a coach they will help you find your own solution, and as a mentor they would share their experience and lead by example.

 Tips for the first meeting with a PhD supervisor